-- Ex-ante transparency on qualitative and quantitative key performance indicators (including ESG/non-financial KPIs) and target-levels - Reflection of CEO-Pay-Ratio in the preparation of a new executive remuneration system - Integration of material ESG factors and disclosure of a clear link between stated ESG targets/non-financial KPIs and Remuneration systems. - Disclosure of the Board's assessment of the performance for Executives at the end of a reporting period that allows investors to i.e., assess how the targets were in alignment with the strategic goals, how the target-levels were met, incl. the chosen methodology for assessing the performance for extra-financial KPIs. - Relevant and adequate bonus-malus mechanisms (incl. clawbacks) and reasonable deferral periods to ensure for a sustainable, long-term oriented compensation structure. - Alignment of the interests of shareholders and management. - Explanations in case of discretionary adjustments of the compensation - A regular vote on an executive remuneration system (at least every four years)
+- Ex-ante transparency on qualitative and quantitative key performance indicators (including ESG/non-financial KPIs) and target-levels - Reflection of CEO-Pay-Ratio in the preparation of a new executive remuneration system - In case a company fails to demonstrate an appropriate - Integration of material ESG factors and disclosure of a clear willingness to respond to criticism expressed through link between stated ESG targets/non-financial KPIs and shareholder proposals, we may hold the board accountable.
+Remuneration systems.
+Based on these expectations, the guideline part of our - Disclosure of the Board's assessment of the performance for Corporate Governance and Proxy Voting Policy formulates clearly when we are supportive of proposals or when we will Executives at the end of a reporting period that allows investors to i.e., assess how the targets were in alignment reject them. with the strategic goals, how the target-levels were met, A company's relationships with its stakeholders can have a incl. the chosen methodology for assessing the performance for extra-financial KPIs. significant impact on its ability to achieve its goals.
+As such, - Relevant and adequate bonus-malus mechanisms (incl. boards should oversee the process of engagement with their clawbacks) and reasonable deferral periods to ensure for a internal and external stakeholders, taking into account how sustainable, long-term oriented compensation structure. these are impacted by relevant decisions and having regard to - Alignment of the interests of shareholders and their needs and expectations. - management. - Explanations in case of discretionary adjustments of the compensation - A regular vote on an executive remuneration system (at least every four years)